Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    export default AboutUs;
    ```

-   >**Note:** Free free to make changes in the above code snippet as per your use case scenario.
+   >**Note:** Feel free to make changes in the above code snippet as per your use case scenario.

    >**Note:** Notice that the css rules have been imported into the `AboutUs.js` file using the code, `import "./AboutUs.css";`.